 - Your name. - Your legal residence address. - Your date of birth. - Your valid Florida driver license number, or Florida identification card number.
 If you have not been issued either of these numbers, then you must provide the last four digits of your Social Security number.
 If you have not been issued that number either, then you must indicate "none" in the field asking for this information. - Affirmation that you are a citizen of the United States. - Affirmation that you have not been convicted of a felony or that, if convicted, you have had your civil rights restored. - Affirmation that you have not been adjudicated mentally incapacitated with respect to voting or that, if so adjudicated, you have had your right to vote restored. - Your signature.
 By signing or marking the registration application, you swear or affirm under penalty of false oath that the information contained in the registration application is true.
 (A power of attorney is not accepted.
-No one other than the voter may sign or mark his or her own voter registration application.) - Note: Although not required for registering, if you do not designate a political party affiliation, you will be registered without party affiliation.
+No one other than the voter may sign or mark his or her own voter registration application.)

+Note: Although not required for registering, if you do not designate a political party affiliation, you will be registered without party affiliation.

-When Can You Register or Update a Registration Record
+When Can You Register or Update a Registration Record (Sections 97.053, 97.055 and 97.0555 Florida Statutes)

 You can apply to register to vote at any time either by mail or in person.
 However, the deadline to register is the 29th day before that election.
 If you or your accompanying family member has been discharged or separated from the uniformed services or Merchant Marine, has returned from a military deployment or activation, or has separated from employment outside the United States, after the registration deadline, and you are otherwise qualified, you have until 5 p.m. on the Friday before the election to register in the office of the Supervisor of Elections.
-Contact the Supervisor of Elections for your county for information about what evidence must be provided with your registration application.
+Such persons must produce sufficient documentation showing evidence of qualifying for late registration pursuant to this section.
 Otherwise, new voter registrations will be accepted after the deadline to register for an election, but only for the purpose of subsequent elections.